 It is needless to say that the directors and corporate auditors should endeavor to acquire and deepen their knowledge and skills as necessary to fulfill their roles and responsibilities.
 The Company believes that it has selected personnel who can discern skills that are needed, skills that are lacking, and skills that must be strengthened, and accordingly strive for self-improvement as directors and corporate auditors.
-With regard to support for training, the Company provides guidance for new directors and corporate auditors when they assume their positions and distributes materials for the Management Committee as information on the Company's management operations and business trends to enable every outside director and outside corporate auditors to perform appropriate monitoring operations.
-In addition, the Company encourages the directors and corporate auditors to understand the current situations and issues facing the Company Group.
+With regard to support for training, the Company provides guidance for new directors and corporate auditors when they assume their positions and distributes materials for the Management Committee as information on the Company's management operations and business trends to enable every outside director and outside corporate auditor to perform appropriate monitoring operations.
+In addition, the Company encourages the directors and corporate auditors to proactively visit domestic and overseas group companies and other investees in order to understand the current situations and issues facing the Company Group.
 Furthermore, the Company provides the outside directors with opportunities to attend an internal Sales Committee meeting and receive meeting materials.
 With regard to amendments to laws and regulations and other matters that affect managerial judgment in management activities and the monitoring thereof, the Company provides opportunities for training by holding internal study sessions and, when necessary, by recommending that outside directors attend external training sessions.